-Even though the Lira is the official currency of Turkey, tourists may be able to use Euros in certain places and instances.
-The answer cannot be a straightforward yes, so let’s talk about what a tourist needs to know about using Euros in Turkey.
+The Turkish Lira is the official currency of Turkey, but tourists may be able to use Euros in certain places and instances.
+The answer cannot be a straightforward yes, so let’s talk about what tourists need to know about using Euros in Turkey.

-What Instances Can I Use Euros In Turkey?
+What Instances Can You Use Euros In Turkey?

 You might be able to pay for your hotel reservation or for things at the airport in Euros; certain fancy shopping malls may also accept Euros.

-But there’s a disadvantage to using Euros in Turkey; when quoting prices in Euros, vendors will almost always quote a higher price, and you’ll end up forking out more than you have to.
+But there’s a disadvantage to using Euros in Turkey; when quoting prices in Euros, vendors will almost always quote a higher price, and you’ll end up forking out more than you actually need to.

 To shop at Turkish street markets, you need to have the savvy of bargaining, but it’s difficult to bargain over values offered in Euros.
 So, our advice to you is to use the official currency, the Lira, for everything.